Oprah Winfrey: 'For too long women have not been heard or believed'

 In her speech, Winfrey highlighted the story of Recy Taylor, a black woman whose 1944 rape by six men did not lead to any convictions.
 Taylor passed away last month at the age of 97.

 "She lived -- as we all have lived -- in a culture broken by brutally powerful men," Winfrey said.
-"For too long women have not been heard or believed if they dared to speak their truth to the power of those men, but their time is up."
+"For too long, women have not been heard or believed if they dared to speak their truth to the power of those men, but their time is up."

-Winfrey's speech comes one year after Meryl Streep used her acceptance speech for the same award to deliver a blistering criticism of president-elect Donald Trump.

-The Cecil B. DeMille Award is given "to a talented individual who has made an incredible impact on the world of entertainment."
+The Cecil B. DeMille Award is given "to a talented individual who has made an incredible impact on the world of entertainment," according to the Hollywood Foreign Press.

-Winfrey was announced as the recipient back in December.
-The media mogul is a Golden Globe nominee for her work in "The Color Purple."
-She next stars in Ana DuVernay's "Wrinkle in Time," which hits theaters in April.
+Past honorees include Sidney Poitier, Barbra Streisand, Steven Spielberg, and George Clooney.

 Winfrey is the first black woman to receive the honor.
-Past recipients include Sidney Poitier, Barbra Streisand, Steven Spielberg, and George Clooney.
+She was announced as a recipient back in December.

+"I want all the girls watching here, now to know that a new day is on the horizon," she said.
+"And when that new day finally dawns, it will be because of a lot of magnificent women, many of whom are right here in this room tonight -- and some pretty phenomenal men -- fighting hard to make sure that they become the leaders who take us to the time when nobody ever has to say #MeToo again."